 Along with his parents, Reuben was preceded in death by his only sister and sibling, Ollie Chaney Brown and his nephew, Anthony Brown.

 He was a lifetime member of the Masonic (AEAONMS) Champion Lodge #15, Akbar Temple #41 Past Potentate Council, Miami Consistory #26, 33 Degree Imperial Council and Commanders of the Rite.

 Reuben had a passion for golf and continued playing until he was in his early 80’s.
 He also loved watching all the golf tournaments on television.
 He was an excellent cook and loved to try out new recipes and share them with his wife and daughter.

 He leaves to cherish his memory: a loving and devoted wife, Ruth; a daughter, Marcia (Pastor Melvin) Gross; brother-in-law, Richard (Dorothy) Freeman, brother-in-law, Paul Graham; a cousin, Jackie (Pamela) Leslie; and a host of other relatives and friends.
 Service for Reuben Chaney will be held on Saturday October 19, 2019 at Mt.
 Zion Baptist Church 1117 South Yellow Springs Street Springfield, Ohio.
 Visitation will be 10:00am until time of service which will be at 12noon with Rev. Dr Olie V. Burton Eulogist and Pastor Melvin Gross officiating.
 Interment will follow at Glen Forest Cemetery in Yellow Springs, Ohio

-To send flowers to Reuben's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reuben E Chaney, please visit our floral store.